zC4sTr0/delphi-autoupdater-gunbound/README.md

 - 🌱 I’m currently studying **Solidity, Python and React Native**

-- 👨‍💻 All of my projects are available at [www.github.com/zC4sTr0](/zC4sTr0)
+- 👨‍💻 All of my projects are available at [my GitHub](https://github.com/zC4sTr0C4sTr0)

 - 📫 How to reach me: **gabriel.sodre@aluno.ufop.edu.br**